 You have to love animals.
 I know I sure do!

 My first house sit was in the Scottish countryside outside Dundee for the first two weeks of August.
 Linda was leaving down to London for volunteer work, and needed someone to take care of her two old dogs.
 One was a Jack Russell and the other was a Bearded Collie.
 They were nearing the end of their lifespan, and my host even commented that it wouldn’t be unexpected if the Beardie wasn’t around when she got back.
-What was truly unexpected was the level of exchanged received from Linda.
+What was truly unexpected was the level of exchange received from Linda.
 I don’t want to set any false standards here for house sitting, but suffice to say, some hosts really take care of you!

 The dogs weren’t up to taking walks in the countryside, but I went on them myself.
 I also got to go down to St. Andrews with the vehicle she left for me to see the oldest golf course in the world, and make a couple trips down to Dundee, where I was dealing with various medical problems.
 Mostly I just stayed at the house, which was absolutely gorgeous!

 Then at the end of September, I was accepted at a house sit in central England less than an hour away from Luton airport, where I picked my dad up for the beginning of his own international adventures.
-We only stayed four days at this location, but watching the year-and-a-half old Terrier was an absolute joy.
+We only stayed four days at this location, but watching the year-and-a-half-old Terrier was an absolute joy.
 Holly, the dog, had unlimited energy.
-She just couldn’t get enough of retrieving the tennis ball in the back yard, or going for walks in the surrounding fields where Alpaca grazed.
+She just couldn’t get enough of retrieving the tennis ball in the backyard, or going for walks in the surrounding fields where Alpaca grazed.

 By far the best part of that house sit was when Holly would jump on my bed at night and crawl under the covers with me to snuggle in my arms!